History of Plastic Surgery

-Cosmetic or aesthetic surgery is elective surgery to improve the appearance or minimise the signs or effects of ageing.
+Cosmetic or aesthetic surgery is elective surgery to change the appearance or minimise the signs or effects of sun, physical and environmental changes to the face and body over the years.
 Surgery in this sub specialty can include breast augmentation, facial surgery, laser resurfacing and many other surgical procedures.

 It is important to not confuse the terms of cosmetic surgery and plastic surgery.
 A plastic surgeon has completed many years of intense surgical training to be able to perform the complex surgery of reconstruction and cosmetic procedures.
 During this training, a Plastic Surgeon is faced with both complications and rare surgical situations that enable them to reach out to other Plastic Surgery colleagues through out the world in order to plan and perform the best possible treatment for the patient.